 The CI1 form is a CBSA-prescribed document required for shipments valued above $2,500 CAD.
 It captures fields that go beyond a typical vendor invoice: country of origin for each line item, conditions of sale, transportation charges broken out separately, and the vendor's and consignee's detailed identification.
 For a deeper breakdown of what this form requires and how to validate it, see our guide on Canada Customs Invoice CI1 form requirements.

-Below the $2,500 CAD threshold, the commercial invoice alone handles the customs declaration, and no CI1 is required.
-Note that the threshold is measured in Canadian dollars, so a shipment invoiced at $1,900 USD may cross the $2,500 CAD line depending on the exchange rate, triggering CI1 requirements that weren't initially expected.
-In practice, this threshold determines how many documents land on your desk.
-A low-value parts order from a US supplier may arrive with just the commercial invoice, packing list, and bill of lading.
-A large raw materials shipment triggers the full five-document set.
+Below the $2,500 CAD threshold, the commercial invoice usually handles the customs declaration and no CI1 is required.
+Because the threshold is measured in Canadian dollars, a shipment invoiced in USD can cross the line after exchange conversion, changing how many documents land on your desk.

 3. CUSMA Certification of Origin